-As mentioned earlier, quite often people demonstrating this good morning squat pattern will work on strengthening their back as they miss lifts when their back can no longer support the loads on it.
-BUT the route cause of most people’s good morning squat is quad weakness so this must be addressed to fix the problem.
+As mentioned earlier, quite often, people demonstrating this good morning squat pattern will work on strengthening their back as they miss lifts when their back can no longer support the loads on it.
+BUT the route cause of most people’s good morning squat is quad weakness, so this must be addressed to fix the problem.

-Many people’s first thoughts will be to employ front squats as it is widely believed that front squats lace more stress on the quads but two factors would influence me to look otherwise.
+Many people’s first thoughts will be to employ front squats as it is widely believed that front squats lace more stress on the quads, but two factors would influence me to look otherwise.
 First, research on front and back squats shows approximately the same levels of quad and glute ratios during the lifts.
 Secondly, athletes with the good morning squat pattern will also do this with front squats (check out a subtle example of this here).

-Belt Squats make a great start as the weight hanging from an athlete’s hips unloads the back and keeps all of the stress on the legs.
+This exercise make a great start as the weight hanging from an athlete’s hips unloads the back and keeps all of the stress on the legs.

-Spanish Squats are another favorite of mine when working more for hypertrophy of the quads.
+Spanish squats are another favorite of mine when working more for hypertrophy of the quads.
 This variation will keep constant tension on the quads.

-Blood flow restriction can also be employed to bring up weak quads.
+BFR can also be employed to bring up weak quads.
 As I’ve covered in several previous articles, BFR has been shown to greatly impact strength & hypertrophy.
 We can use BFR to quickly add mass and strength to the quadriceps.